HuntsmanCancerInstitute/10xranger-nf/README.md

     + Allowed: threeprime, fiveprime, SC3Pv2, SC3Pv3, SC5P-PE, SC5P-R2, SC3Pv1

 ## Execution
-Currently set up for `-profile slurm` or `-profile local`
+Currently set up for `-profile slurm` or `-profile local` via Singularity.
 10X software requires 120 GB of memory for each sample.
 Currently configured to use 28 CPUs for each sample.

 ## Ouput
 `cellranger-nf` will publish the contents of `/outs/` to `--out/[sample id]/`.
+Nextflow timeline, report, and trace are published to `${params.out}/logs`

 The thousands upon thousands of other logs and tmp files are NOT published.

 ## Versions
+`cellranger-nf` runs in a Docker container with:
 `cellranger-6.0.0` released 2 March 2021
 `cellranger-atac-1.2.0` released 21 November 2019
+10X provided references are large and are NOT in the Docker container.